Opportunity Bound: Transport and Access to College in a Megacity

 With Eduardo Campillo Betancourt and Jose Flor-Toro

-We study a controversial 2013 policy in the Dominican Republic that targeted as much as 10% of the country’s population based on their Haitian ancestry and limited their safe access to public health services.
-Beyond the direct negative effects such policies may have on the targeted group, we argue that they have important indirect effects through the contagion of communicable diseases.
-We exploit the timing and differential exposure to these policies across the country, as well as highly disaggregated epidemiological data to provide evidence of these indirect effects.
-Our estimates evidence a notable increase in the number of Dengue cases, a highly contagious disease.
-We find no increase in the incidence of non-communicable diseases.
-We argue that these results are due to a restriction in access to health services for the targeted population.
-These findings show how restricting access to public services for specific groups can have a deleterious effect on the non-targeted population.
+We study a controversial policy in the Dominican Republic in 2013 that targeted as much as 10% of the country's population based on their foreign ancestry and limited their safe access to services such as health.
+Beyond the direct negative effects such policies may have on the targeted group, we argue that there may be important indirect effects from such policies through the contagion of communicable diseases.
+We exploit the timing and differential exposure to this policy across the country, as well as highly disaggregated epidemiological data on diseases.
+Our difference-in-difference strategy provides evidence of a notable increase in the caseload of Dengue, a highly contagious disease.
+In contrast, there are no effects for noncommunicable diseases.
+We provide additional evidence across different specifications and when excluding outliers such as large urban centers and border regions.
+We also find that the effects are not driven by dengue suitability or in dengue case reporting by authorities.
+We argue that these results are due to a restriction in access to health services.